LeoVen/C-Macro-Collections/CONTRIBUTING.md

 4. All source files (`.c`, `.h`, etc) must contain a header with the following template:
     * Complete file name.
     * First commit date in `dd/mm/yyyy`.
-    * Authors name with (optional) github link to his page.
+    * Authors name with (optional) link to github page.

 ```
 /**